 MORE ABOUT LINWOOD

 Barclay’s 2011 thriller, The Accident, has been turned into the six-part television series L’Accident in France, and he adapted his novel Never Saw It Coming for the movie, directed by Gail Harvey and starring Eric Roberts and Emily Hampshire.
-Several of his other books either have been, or still are, in development for TV and film.
+Several of his other books either have been, or still are, in development for TV and film, including the Promise Falls trilogy.

 After spending his formative years helping run a cottage resort and trailer park after his father died when he was 16, Barclay got his first newspaper job at the Peterborough Examiner, a small Ontario daily.
 In 1981, he joined the Toronto Star, Canada’s largest circulation newspaper.